timoreimann/pdsync/README.md

     # name must be unique across all given syncs
   - name: team-awesome
     schedules:
-      # a schedule can be given by name...
+      # a schedule can be given by name
     - name: Awesome-Primary
-      # ...or by ID
+      # a schedule may optionally have one or more user groups that get updated with the on-call personnel
+      userGroups:
+      # choose one of `id`, `name`, or `handle` to reference a pre-existing user group
+      - name: Team Awesome On-call (all)
+      - handle: team-awesome-on-call-primary
+      # alternatively, the schedule can be given by ID (the name is assumed to be Awesome-Secondary and referenced in the template below)
     - id: D34DB33F
+      userGroups:
+        # the first user group is also defined in the primary schedule above
+      - name: Team Awesome On-call (all)
+      - handle: team-awesome-on-call-secondary
     channel:
       name: awesome
       # a channel can also be provided by ID: